-You must treat consistently and appropriately if you want just compensation in any personal injury case.
+You must treat consistently and appropriately if you want full compensation in any personal injury case.

 Inconsistent and inappropriate treatment can kill cases.